aircool00/TouchRTKStation/README.md

 - Wireless communication devices such as ZigBee can be used

 ## Features
-- Using [RTKLIB](https://github.com/tomojitakasu/RTKLIB) for processing GNSS data
+- Using RTKLIBExplorer demo5 fork of [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) for processing GNSS data
+- This project is inspired by [RTKLIB_Touchscreen_GUI](https://github.com/Francklin2/RTKLIB_Touchscreen_GUI)
 - This project is inspired by [RTKLIB_Touchscreen_GUI](https://github.com/Francklin2/RTKLIB_Touchscreen_GUI)
 - To compared with [RTKLIB_Touchscreen_GUI](https://github.com/Francklin2/RTKLIB_Touchscreen_GUI)
   - More smaller (5 inch => 4 inch)